vortext/esther/README.md

 On the TODO list is implementing better prompt generation via Approximate Nearest Neighbor based RAG (likely using [hnswlib](https://github.com/nmslib/hnswlib) or similar via JNA).
 But, in order to properly test that I also need to write tests and data generation pipelines.
 There are no tests, and hence I've been postponing that by playing with the models or implementing silly other things.

+# UI quirks
+The page refreshes at midnight when it's a new day.
+Every day is a new page.
+At first I really liked the idea of having the past days to be inaccessible (in a sort of everything is ephemeral kind of way) but I'll probably end up writing some sort of calendar UI.
+Also funny: the speed of bouncy loading animation is based on sentiment analysis, it's subtle but it's there.

 ## Technical stuff
 Currently Esther is only confirmed working on Debian based Linux (I use Xubuntu).
 In the future Docker builds will become available as well as stand-alone installers.